vmarcinko/art-of-programming/markdowns/first.md

 We have data with just 2 possible values.

+What operations are done on booleans?

+Checking whether something is true or not, switching to opposite value, all binary operations etc...

-OK, now we know one more data type.
+OK, now we know one more primitive data type.

 ### Textual representation